patkarmandar/Hosts/README.md

 ## Script Configuration :

-- `LOCAL_HOST` : local server to which request is redirected, set to `0.0.0.0` or `127.0.0.1` (default is `0.0.0.0`)
+- `LOCAL_HOST` : local server to which the request is redirected, set to `0.0.0.0` or `127.0.0.1` (default is `0.0.0.0`)
 - `OUTPUT_HOST` : output hosts-styled blocklist (default is `hosts.txt`)
-- `source.list` : plain text file from which hosts-styled sources is to be fetch
+- `source.list` : plain text file from which hosts-styled sources are to be fetch
-- `source.domain` : plain text file from which only ip/domain sources is to be fetch
+- `source.domain` : plain text file from which only ip/domain sources are to be fetch

 **NOTE -**
 - `source.list` : should have only host-styled format sources, Ex- `0.0.0.0 www.example.com`